babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 and we can avoid being overly smart by simplifying the above command. -->

 <!-- ADDED please see below -->

-Since Bitcoin wallets typically contain multiple descriptors (usually 6 by default), we need to use `jq` to find the specific descriptor that matches our previously saved `hdkeypath` (84h/1h/0h/0/0) and extract the master private key from it.
+As you can see above there is a concatenated string of your private key and part of your `hdkeypath`.
 To extract the private key:

 1. Remove everything outside the parentheses `wpkh(` and `)`
-2. Remove the derivation path after the private key (everything after and including `/`)
+2. Remove the `hdkeypath` after the private key (everything after and including `/`)

-You'll be left with just the base58-encoded master private key:
+You'll be left with just the **base58-encoded master private key**, similar to
+below:

 ```
 tprv8ZgxMBicQKsPe9aCeUQgMEMy2YMZ6PHnn2iCuG12y5E8oYhYNEvUqUkNy6sJ7ViBmFUMicikHSK2LBUNPx5do5EDJBjG7puwd6azci2wEdq
 ```

-The above output contains two key pieces of information as a concatenated string:
-1. The **base58-encoded master private key**
-   `tprv8ZgxMBicQKsPe9aCeUQgMEMy2YMZ6PHnn2iCuG12y5E8oYhYNEvUqUkNy6sJ7ViBmFUMicikHSK2LBUNPx5do5EDJBjG7puwd6azci2wEdq`
-2. The `hdkeypath` which should be exactly match the one you received on step 2.

-We are going pass the above pieces to the `covenant-signer` binary to derive the covenant private key from the master key using **BIP32 derivation**.
+Now you have your **base58-encoded master private key**, will now pass the above information to the `covenant-signer` binary to derive the covenant private key from the master key using **BIP32 derivation**.

 <!-- TODO: ask Konrad: given that the descriptor output contains a single string,
 why did we decide for the covenant-signer CLI to have two parameters instead of a single string? -->